 Similar agreements have fast-tracked growth in North America and Europe.
 Currently, African nations have intra-goods trade of about 16%.
 This is nowhere near the 65% intra-goods trade among European Union member states.

-Obstacles on the path to implementing the historic trade agreement
+Obstacles on the path to implementing the historic Africa Free Trade Agreement

 Experts say the obstacles that may deter the trade agreement from reaching its full potential include corruption, excessive border bureaucracy, unrests, and poor rail and road networks.
 Also, before the coming of AfCFTA, there are already competing and overlapping trade zones namely; Common Market for East and Southern Africa (COMESA) in east and south, Southern African Development Community (SADC) in the south, East African Community (EAC) in the east, and the Economic Community Of West African States (ECOWAS) in the west.
 Of these, only EAC has made remarkable progress towards a common market.
 There are fears on what will become of these other trading blocs.